 Remove the Skirting Board (Optional)

-This is because when the skirting board is already installed, you must reach a much lower angle to paint, and there’s no method for manipulation of the boards.
+It is because when the skirting board is installed, you must reach a much lower angle to paint, and there’s no method for manipulation of the boards.
 Whereas when painting them uninstalled you’re able to work quicker and easier in unrestricted angles.

 If you’d prefer to keep the boards on the wall, then masking tape may help the tidiness of your work.